bevyengine/bevy-website/content/news/2023-03-04-bevy-0.10/index.md

 <div class="release-feature-authors">authors: @torsteingrindvik</div>

 To pass component data from the "main app" to the "render app" for [pipelined rendering](#parallel-pipelined-rendering), we run an "extract step".
 The [`ExtractComponent`] trait is used to copy data over.
-In previous versions of Bevy you had to implement it manually, but now you can derive it!
+In previous versions of Bevy, you had to implement it manually, but now you can derive it!

 ```rust
 #[derive(Component, Clone, ExtractComponent)]